wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 # Security Considerations {#security}

-The payload for this media type contains no directly executable code.
+The payload for these media types contain no directly executable code.
 However, it is common for a protobuf definition to be used as input to a code generator which then does produce something executable.

 A malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.